Nicky Nichols: Season 5

 During a prison riot, Nichols decides to take over the pharmacy with Lorna Morello.
-Later, while Soso is depressed and asking Nichols for drugs, Nichols confess that she has hopelessly fallen in love with "an incredible, insane, beautiful woman" who would never love her back.
+Later, while Soso is depressed and asking Nichols for drugs, Nichols confesses that she has hopelessly fallen in love with "an incredible, insane, beautiful woman" who would never love her back.
 Morello overhears everything but does not comment.
 In a later episode, Nichols and Morello restart their sexual relationship, but Morello ends it a few hours after, saying that during their intercourse she realized she was pregnant.
 Nichols does not believe her and is heartbroken.
 Vause finds her crying in the shower.
 While Red is becoming paranoid because of the correctional officer (CO) Piscatella, Nichols decides to take care of her but is eventually abducted by the CO.
 She is kept in a room tied up with the rest of her prison "family".
 After they are able to escape, Nichols goes back to the pharmacy to see Morello and realizes that she is actually pregnant.
 She then calls Morello's husband to convince him to stay with her because "some people would give anything to be loved like that".
 While the police begins to raid the prison, she asks Morello to surrender and tell them that she is pregnant.
 Nichols then returns to Frieda's bunker and they all wait for the police to enter.